Dynamic Model Routing and Cascading for Efficient LLM Inference: A Survey: Introduction

 Additionally, we briefly explore research on routing of multimodal models (Section \ref{sec:multimodal}), and cover evaluation approaches, including benchmarks and metrics (Section \ref{sec:evaluation}).
+We then synthesize the surveyed methods through a multidimensional lens in Section \ref{sec:multidimensional}.
 Finally, we discuss open challenges and future directions (Section \ref{sec:future}), providing a foundation for advancing research in efficient multi-LLM deployment.